UbiquitousLearning/FwdLLM/README.md

 - `forward_training`: The forward trainer that uses forward gradient to optimize model parameters. utils includes some tools for forward gradient calculation, such as `calculate_jvp` to calculation Jacobian-vector product using numerical differentiation, `calculate_var` to calculate the variance between multiple forward gradients, `calculate_cos_sim` to calculate the cosine similarity of the perturbation to the previous round gradient.

 ## Data Preparation
-We have pre-processed four datasets including AGNEWS, YAHOO, YELP-P and Squad.
+We have pre-processed four datasets including AGNEWS, YAHOO, YELP-P and Squad.(Need network access to drive.google.com)
 ```bash
 gdown https://drive.google.com/uc?id=10S3Zg9HFmBuDkOusycefkugOCu27s0JT
 tar -zxvf fednlp_data.tar